|Keith's Ham Radio||

 with later on-air stints (mostly weekends) at various commercial

 stations in New England.
-Those stations included WHAV-FM in Haverhill,
+Those stations included WHAV-FM (now

-Massachusetts and WDNH-FM in Dover, New Hampshire.
+Massachusetts and WDNH-FM (now WOKQ-FM) in Dover, New Hampshire.
 During my

 (university-year) Summers visiting my grandparents in Florida, I